Adidas: Post-Tapie era

 Adidas has long been a popular manufacturer of astro turf football shoes – shown here a recent pair that has been a popular choice.

 In August 2005, Adidas declared its intention to buy Reebok for $3.8 billion (US$).
-This takeover was completed with partnership in January 2006 and meant that the company had business sales closer to those of Nike in North America.
+This takeover was completed with a partnership in January 2006 and meant that the company had business sales closer to those of Nike in North America.
 The acquisition of Reebok also allowed Adidas to compete with Nike worldwide as the number two athletic shoemaker in the world.

 In 2005, Adidas introduced the Adidas 1, the first ever production shoe to use a microprocessor.
 Dubbed by the company "The World's First Intelligent Shoe", it features a microprocessor capable of performing 5 million calculations per second that automatically adjusts the shoe's level of cushioning to suit its environment.
 The shoe requires a small, user-replaceable battery that lasts for approximately 100 hours of running.
 On 25 November 2005, Adidas released a new version of the Adidas 1 with an increased range of cushioning, allowing the shoe to become softer or firmer, and a new motor with 153 percent more torque.

 In April 2006, Adidas announced an 11-year deal to become the official NBA clothing provider.
 The company has been making NBA, NBDL, and WNBA jerseys and products as well as team-coloured versions of the "Superstar" basketball shoe.
 This deal (worth over $400 million) took over the previous Reebok deal that had been put in place in 2001 for 10 years.

 In November 2011, Adidas announced that it would acquire outdoor action sport performance brand Five Ten through a share purchase agreement.
 The total purchase price was US$25 million in cash at closing.